4.9-Stars

 Types of Sensors

-- Door and window sensors: Placed on entry points, these sensors trigger an alert when a door or window is unexpectedly opened or breached.
+• Door and window sensors: Installed at entry points, these sensors notify the system whenever a door or window gets unexpectedly opened or breached.

-- Glass break sensors: These sensors recognise the specific sound frequency of shattering glass, indicating a potential break-in attempt.
+• Glass break sensors: They detect the unique sound frequency of breaking glass, signalling a potential break-in.

 How Sensors Work